SmithWillSuffice/ohanga-pai/content/blog/18_mmtreviews.md

 I am guessing Tymoigne will do a fair job, accurate, but missing some critical spiritual principles and moral analysis.
 MMT needs defence not *only* because it is accurate, but because this matters, it matters a helluva lot.
-This, I believe, Tymoigne is going to entirely miss.

 So we'll give him strength, style, streetsmart, and Blackadder points.
 I'm predicting 60 to 70 out of 100 points.
 Maybe 80, since Tymoigne is no slouch and